ACCESS-NRI/ACCESS-Hive-Docs/docs/about/contribute.md

     The `development` branch is automatically merged into `main` daily.
 This reduces the risk of having breaking changes affect the live website.

 ??? info "Branch Naming"
-    Using descriptive branch name makes it easier to understand what the branch is for.
-We recommended using the following branch name structure:
+    Using a descriptive branch name makes it easier to understand what the branch is for.
+We recommend using the following branch name structure:

     - `name/issue-number/short-description`